-NORWAY trips meet at CarsonHouse in Halfway, OR.
+NORWAY trips meet at CarsonHouse north of Halfway, OR.
 At end of plowed road where we begin our six mile(20mins) snomo bump up.
 From summer trailhead, skin up is 2.5-miles gaining 2000 ft.
 Norway camp has one 20ft double-decker yurt for sleeping eleven guests upstairs and downstairs serves as kitchen/lounging area.
 All bedding is provided; -10 sleeping bags/liners, pillows/cases, and foam pads.
 Sauna and changingroom are connected to downstairs.

 PRE-TRIP/RENDEZVOUS: All trips include briefing day one 7:30am to discuss camp approach, snowpack history, and wx forcast.
 We reccommend you show up to briefing already dressed to ski.
 Morning of trip start date we'll pass out sleeping bag liners and pillowcases.
 Upon arrival to yurts we'll do a camp orientation, wilderness discussion, and safety briefing over some hot drinks.
 Usually there is time the first day for a companion rescue drill and a sunset ski tour right out the backdoor.